 About Koya Leadership Partners:

-Koya Leadership Partners is a national retained executive search firm that works exclusively with nonprofit institutions.
+Koya Leadership Partners is a national retained executive search and human capital-consulting firm that works exclusively with nonprofits and social enterprises.
 We deliver measurable results, finding exceptionally talented people who truly fit the unique culture of our client organizations and ensuring that organizations have the resources and strategies to support them.
 For more information about Koya Leadership Partners, visit www.koyapartners.com.